Ford E-Series: Body

 With the change of chassis and axle configurations, the Econoline gained a conventional hood for engine access, though engine access remained largely from the van's interior.
 The redesign provided a conventional grille, styled similarly to the F-Series.

 For 1971, the grille was redesigned to match the updated F-Series.
 For 1972, a sliding rear door became an option; introduced on a cutaway van chassis was the Hi-Cube van, a cab-chassis version of the Econoline with a box-van body.
 The introduction of the cab-chassis variant became popular in the recreational-vehicle industry (a Class C RV), a segment still dominated by the E-Series in the 2010s.

 Interior

 Inside of the Econoline, the shift of the engine location moved the engine housing from between the seats to in front of the driver and front passenger, under the windshield.
 While the Econoline cargo van remained, it was joined by an Econoline passenger van (replacing the Falcon van).
-To attract more buyers to passenger vans, Ford introduced two new trims of the passenger van, the Ford Club Wagon and Ford Club Wagon Chateau.
-Based on the long-wheelbase version, the Chateau had air conditioning, houndstooth fabric on all seats, an AM/FM sound system, and the option of 12-passenger seating.
+To attract more buyers to passenger vans, Ford introduced three new trims of the passenger van, the Ford Club Wagon, Ford Club Wagon Deluxe, and Ford Club Wagon Chateau.
+Based on the long-wheelbase version, the Chateau had air conditioning as standard (normally an option), houndstooth fabric on all seats, an AM/FM sound system, and the option of 12-passenger seating.